dozed/pure-idea/README.md

 Currently, it is a working in progress and does not support too many functions.
 We just reached the point where we can:

+1. Syntax highlighting.
+We wrote a minimum parser combinator library in Java and it can recover from syntax error and continue parsing in some cases.
-1. Syntax highlighting and grammar checking.
+1. Grammar checking.

 and that's it... :( We planned to make it much better than this.
 These will be supported pretty soon: